rwth-i6/returnn/docs/tech_overview.rst

         "output": {"class": "softmax", "loss": "ce", "from": ["lstm2"]}
     }

-In TensorFlow, that would use the layer class :py:class:`TFNetworkLayer.RecLayer` which will handle the argument `unit`.
+In TensorFlow, that would use the layer class :py:class:`TFNetworkRecLayer.RecLayer` which will handle the argument ``unit``.

-And here is a 5 layer bidirectional LSTM network:
+And here is a 3 layer bidirectional LSTM network:

 .. code-block:: python